seanchatmangpt/knhk/docs/v1-requirements.md

 **Note**: This document specifies requirements for v1.0.
 Current production release is v0.4.0.
 See [v0.4.0 Status](archived/v0.4.0/v0.4.0-status.md) for v0.4.0 completion status.

+**Definition of Done**: See [v1.0 Definition of Done](v1.0-definition-of-done.md) for complete acceptance criteria and validation process.

 ## Overview

 ### 1.1 Chatman Equation